 #4 Certified Nurse Midwife

 Paying a median salary of $75,000, this field was one exclusive to women.
 However, more male nurses are exploring careers in midwifery.
 Midwives work alongside OB/GYN physicians, assisting with the full range of women’s health services, and advising under unusual circumstances, such as irregular pregnancy and illness.
-Suggestion: RN’s should try University of Cincinnati Online MSN as a Nurse-Midwifery Nurse Practitioner.
+Suggestion: Try the Georgetown University Online Master of Science in Nursing – Nurse Midwifery/Women’s Health Nurse Practitioner (Online).

 #5 Pediatric Nurse